Cry No Fear

-Cry No Fear is a 2018 Filipino thriller film written and directed by Richard Somes, starring Ella Cruz and Donnalyn Bartolome.
-The film was produced by Viva Films and it was released in the Philippines on 20 June 2018.
+Cry No Fear is a 2018 Filipino thriller film directed by Richard V. Somes and co-written by Somes and Ron Bryant, starring Ella Cruz and Donnalyn Bartolome.
+The film was produced by Viva Films and it was released in the Philippines on June 20, 2018.

 Plot

 Kaycee (Donnalyn Bartolome) and Wendy (Ella Cruz) are always at each other's throats.
 But when they are left alone in their house during a storm, with intruders trying to kill them, they have no choice but to become partners as they try to escape.